Chapter 1: Back to Privet Drive

 'How would you know about any 'goings on' at my school?'

 Uncle Vernon snorted.
-'Your incompetent fool of a headmaster wrote us a letter explaining how you caused the death of another student.'
+'Your fool headmaster wrote us a letter explaining how you caused the death of another student.'
 He sneered horribly.
-'I guess the student was the 'Cedric' you yell about at night.'
+'I guess that must be the 'Cedric' you yell about at night.'

 '… and don't even think about corrupting our dear little angel.'

-Uncle Vernon stared at him suspiciously before marching out of the room and down the stairs, causing the floor to tremble under his enormous weight.
+Uncle Vernon stared at him suspiciously before marching out of the room and down the stairs.
+The staircase creaked under his enormous weight.

-Resuming his pacing, Harry was dimly aware of the sounds of the car starting up and reversing out the driveway.
-The car was barely out of hearing when the front door slammed shut and Dudley ambled down the path and across the street, probably to meet with his friends against his parents' wishes.
+Harry was dimly aware of the sounds of the car starting up and reversing out the driveway.
+The car was barely out of hearing when the front door slammed shut and Dudley ambled down the street, probably to meet with his friends against his parents' wishes.

+Harry sat on his bed.
 Several minutes passed.
-Harry stopped pacing to sit on his bed.
-Somehow, the silence was harder to bear than the sickening comments about 'dear little Diddykins' and Uncle Vernon's dull jokes.
+Somehow, the unrelenting silence was harder to bear than the sickening comments about 'dear little Diddykins' and Uncle Vernon's dull jokes.
 Unable to stand the quiet, Harry slid off his bed and put his wand in his pocket, half-heartedly thinking of going for a walk.

 As he reached the landing, a piercing cry almost sent him tumbling down the staircase in shock.
-Recovering quickly, he followed the noise to the spare bedroom.
+Recovering quickly, Harry followed the noise to the spare bedroom.
 He stopped short in the doorway.
 The room had undergone a huge transformation since he'd been in here last; two summers had passed since he had been forced to lug Aunt Marge's suitcases up here.
 The polished oak bed and the matching bedside cupboards were gone; in their place by a cot, a change table and an assortment of expensive toys.
+Sitting on the bed was a very upset little girl; her small hands clung to the quilt as her body shook with her sobs.
+She stopped crying when she saw him.
+They stared at each other for several moments then her lower lip began to tremble and her blue eyes filled with tears.

 'No, no, no!
 Don't cry,' Harry spluttered frantically, wishing desperately for Hermione or Mrs Weasley, who would no doubt know what to do.

+Harry carefully picked her up; she cooed as he held her; she beamed at him and reached up to grab his glasses.
+He tugged them gently out of her grasp and looked at her thoughtfully.
+It didn't seem to take much to earn her acceptance.
+He had always dreamed of having a brother or sister.
+The Weasley children and Hermione were the closest he would ever have to siblings– until now.
 Grinning like an idiot, he let her lead him across the room and carefully sat down beside the toys.
 She snatched up a rattle and plonked herself on his lap as though she'd known him all her life.
-It wasn't much longer until she began chattering to him in indecipherable babbling noises.
+It wasn't much longer until she began cooing and babbling to him in her own baby language